The Global Language of Business

 Extended producer responsibility for packaging

-- Companies have the option of joining a collective scheme that will take care of administrative and practical tasks, including the IT platform GS1 and VANA have just agreed on.
+Companies have the option to join a collective scheme that will take care of the administrative and practical tasks.

 The European Commission has made proposals for more harmonization across national borders, as well as more consumer information on the material composition and recycling potential of packaging.
 However, this has not yet been adopted.